 24 Elective Courses:

-24 semester hours chosen from the following, with at least 12 semester hours taken in Category 1 and 12 semester hours taken in category 2.
+24 semester hours chosen from the following, with at least 12 semester hours taken in Category 1 and 12 semester hours taken in Category 2.

 Category 1: Biology Electives: